 An establishment refers to an economic unit that produces goods or services at a single physical location and engages in one, or predominantly one type of economic activity.
-Thus, each branch of a multi-branch organisation at a different location conceptually different is а establishment.
+Thus, each branch of a multi-branch organisation at a different location is conceptually а different establishment.
 However, if in practice the required statistics are centrally kept such that it is not possible to obtain separate data for each individual unit or branch, the organisation or enterprise is treated as a single reporting unit and allowed to submit a consolidated return covering all the units or branches.

-Part-Time Working refers to total working hours of less than 35 hours in a week.
+Part-Time Work refers to total working hours of less than 35 hours in a week.
 This work arrangement includes those who work half-day or only some days per week but excludes workers who work "on and off" and temporary employees who work the normal hours.

-Flexitime is an arrangement where employees can vary their daily start and finish times to suit their work and personal commitments so long as they work the total hours agreed for an accounting period, usually a week or month in the office.
+Flexi-time is an arrangement where employees can vary their daily working hours to suit their work and personal commitments so long as they work the total hours agreed for an accounting period, usually a week or month in the office.

-Tele-working is an arrangement where employees perform work in places other than the office and the iob is usina information performed and communication technologies.
+Tele-working is an arrangement for extended period of time where employees perform work in places other than the office and the job is performed using information and communication technologies.
 Employees under this work arrangement may be required to spend certain "core" times or days in the office.
-Tele-working (formal) refers to an arrangement where employees tele-work for an extended period of time.
-This differs from an informal tele-working arrangement where employees tele-work on an ad-hoc basis, as and when required for personal reasons (e.g. to cope with family's exigency).
+This differs from an ad-hoc tele-working arrangement where employees tele-work on a case-by-case basis for personal reasons (e.g. to cope with family emergencies).

 Homeworking is an arrangement where employees undertake work mainly in their homes without using information and communication technologies.
-Such jobs usually involve production of goods or services.
-It excludes those who are teleworking.
+Such jobs usually involve production of goods or services (e.g. sewing parts of a product, hand-packing of products from home).
+It excludes those who are tele-working.

 Job Sharing is an arrangement where the workload of a full-time job is split between two or more people in the office.
 The jobsharers work at different times, although there may be a time overlap to maintain continuity.
 They may each work part of the day or week, or alternate weeks (depending on individual and their employers' circumstances) on an ongoing, regular basis.
-The pay, holidays and other benefits are usually pro-rated according to the number of hours they each work.